ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Improve Head Tracking

 The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
 Fixing these issues seems very doable, and I am currently working on that full time.
 The most promising solution seems to use a filter which detects tracking errors and removes them.
 First tests look very promising so stay tuned for improved versions in the future.
-I don't think we reach the same quality as dual camera setups in extrema situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.
+I don't think we reach the same quality as dual camera setups in extreme situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.
+Since ARCore also gets improvements over time this should get better over time.

 ### Hand Tracking

 Hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/) ([video](https://youtu.be/wdiC7l_Wecg)) is available and works with VR and ARCore.
 Unfortunately, the performance requirements are very high.
 Manomotion is already accessible and uSenseAR is not available yet.
 First tests with Manomotion where not so successful but I will follow the development closely.
 Another disadvantage is that the Manomotion software is not free of charge.
 Moving markers attached to the hand look like it could work more reliable and with better performance for now.
+An open-source project for gesture recognition is available for ARKit and can be found [here](https://github.com/hanleyweng/Gesture-Recognition-101-CoreML-ARKit) it might work more reliable compared to the full hand tracking solutions provided by manomotion.

 <p align="center">
 <a href="https://youtu.be/z7-JSaSOgfU"><img src="https://user-images.githubusercontent.com/12700187/54431726-72fd2480-4727-11e9-8719-322ee3dae8f0.png" width="100%"></a>